Beginning last month, almost everyone who enters Austria must now quarantine for a 10-day self-monitored quarantine period.

 This ruling applies to Austrian citizens, as well as residents and those who are traveling to the country to visit family.
 It also applies even if you can show a negative COVID test taken within the last 72 hours.

-With rules changing weekly, this is what you currently need to know about mandatory quarantine for arrivals to Austria in January, 2021.
+With rules changing weekly as the Austrian government continues to panick over a virus most people survive, this is what you currently need to know about mandatory quarantine for arrivals to Austria in January, 2021.

 Almost all countries are now classified as ‘risk areas’

 While up until late in 2020, there were still countries you could travel from without needing to go into mandatory quarantine upon arrival in Austria, most of those countries have now been added to a list of ‘risk areas’.
 That means you must go into immediate quarantine in Austria when you arrive from one.
 Whether that is by car, public transportation or by air.

 Australia, Finland, Ireland, Iceland, Japan, New Zealand, Norway, South Korea, Uruguay, and the Vatican are the only places considered ‘safe’, although this could change quickly as COCID-19 case loads increase in these countries.

 Currently, however, if you arrive in Austria from any of these places, you do not need to quarantine or show a negative COVID test.

 Declaration of quarantine

 When you arrive in Austria, you must provide authorities with a completed ‘Declaration of Quarantine‘ (which you can download here and complete ahead of time).

 This form gives the names, dates of birth and nationalities of everyone in your party, as well as the address where you will be quarantining and your contact information.